About "I Know Where Your Cat Lives"

 Welcome to today's internet—you can buy anything, every website is tracking your every move, and anywhere you look you find videos and images of cats.
 Currently, there are 15 million images tagged with the word “cat” on public image hosting sites, and daily thousands more are uploaded from unlimited positions on the globe.

-I Know Where Your Cat Lives iknowwhereyourcatlives.com is a data visualization experiment that locates a sample of one million public images of cats on a world map by the latitude and longitude coordinates embedded in their metadata.
+I Know Where Your Cat Lives iknowwhereyourcatlives.com is a data experiment that locates a sample of 7 million public images of cats on a world map using the geocoordinates users unknowingly embedded in their metadata.
 The cats were accessed via publicly available APIs provided by popular photo sharing websites.
 The photos were then run through various clustering algorithms using a supercomputer in order to represent the enormity of the data source.

 This project explores two uses of the internet: one that promotes sharing for the sociable and humorous appreciation of domesticated felines, and one in which the status quo of personal data usage is exploited by startups and international mega-corporations, who are riding the wave of decreased privacy for all.
 I Know Where Your Cat Lives does not visualize all of the cats on the net, only those public cats that have allowed me to track where their owners have been.